GATECH-EIC/ViTCoD/Algorithm/deit/README.md

-# ViTCod Algorithm on DeiT
+# ViTCoD Algorithm on DeiT

 For deit, we built on the official implementation (https://github.com/facebookresearch/deit).